julienmoeys/julienmoeys.github.io/en/Quotations.md

 > You will never strike oil by drilling through the map!

-> Don’t expect that by having named a demon you have destroyed him.
+> Donâ€™t expect that by having named a demon you have destroyed him.

 > The purpose of notation and terminology should be to enhance
-> insight and facilitate computation – not to impress or confuse
+> insight and facilitate computation â€“ not to impress or confuse
 > the uninitiated

-I found this citation in a [presentation given by Karl Johan Åström][KJAstrom] at a seminar in Collège de France (Seminar organised by Gérard Berry, available online).
+I found this citation in a [presentation given by Karl Johan Ã…strÃ¶m][KJAstrom] at a seminar in CollÃ¨ge de France (Seminar organised by GÃ©rard Berry, available online).
 The original paper is: Golomb, SOLOMON W. "[Mathematical models: Uses and limitations ][SolomonGolomb]."
 Reliability, IEEE Transactions on 20, no. 3 (1971): 130-131.